Talarchives/support-bot-old/README.md

-# Bot Base
+# Support Bot
-A cool repository I use to start making a new bot.
-It saves me a lot of time.
+A discord support bot

 # Things to do before starting
 ### Run `npm i`